 So what does this mean for us?
 It should help us not to get hung up in the minutiae around the Bible.

 For example, many Christians struggle with the fact that there have been different manuscripts of the old and new testaments floating around throughout history.
 How can we be sure what we’re reading is right?

 If we view the Bible as only divine and not human, it can be easy to think this makes it illegitimate.
 But if we remember the Bible is also human, and that God is sovereign and has always been sovereign over the Bible’s authorship, curation, and publishing – then we can rest knowing that it’s still His living, breathing Word.

 The Bible is Full of Different Literature

-Some say reading the Bible is like reading a collection of different books in one.
+Some say reading the Bible is like reading a collection of different books organized into one.
 This is a pretty good illustration, but a better one is this:

 Reading the Bible is kind of like going to the library and pulling a few books from every single section in the library and setting them on a table: a few novels, some poem books, ancient wisdom, law books, history books, letters, and a book about the end of time.